Why is Your Credit Score Important?

 NOTE: We were probably a little gracious with Steve.
 Let’s be honest, at a 560 credit score, he probably wouldn’t have been approved for the mortgage and would still be stuck paying rent.

-And odds are, no one would have financed a $35,000 car to Steve, he probably would have settled for a $10,000 automobile at a much higher interest rate.
+And odds are, no one would have financed a $35,000 car for Steve, he probably would have settled for a $10,000 automobile at a much higher interest rate.

-Steve would have to pay more for auto insurance, homeowners insurance/renters insurance, life insurance, health insurance.
+Steve would have to pay more for auto insurance, homeowners insurance/renters insurance, life insurance, and health insurance.

 Steve would also have a lot more trouble finding a good job because employers check job applicant’s credit reports.